 - In the first season of Dark Oracle, there's a character who was trapped in the shape of a frog, and can be changed back and forth by being kissed.

-- Darrin on Bewitched claimed to have seen his mother-in-law do this.
+- Darrin claimed to have seen his mother-in-law do this.